technion-cs-nlp/irm-for-nli/README.md

 ## Reproducing the results
 As explained in the "code structure" section.
+To reproduce the tables and figures from the paper follow three steps:
+1. Train the models (`reproduce/experiments/<choose experiment>/run_commands.txt`)
+2. Test the models (`reproduce/experiments/<choose experiment>/testing/run_commands.txt`)
+3. Produce figures and tables by running `reproduce/reproduce_results.py`)

-Assume, for example, we want to reproduce the results for the bias prevalence analysis with hypothesis bias (experiment results described in Figure 1b in the paper).
-The bias prevalence analysis in the hypothesis bias setting includes 5 setups (each with different bias prevalence).
-Therefore ""natural_bias/reproduce/experiments/hypothesis_bias/snli/bias_prevalence_analysis" has 6 subdirectories - 5 for the run_commands with the different ratios (subdirs "ratio{1..5}") and a testing directory with the testing commands.
+Assume, **for example**, we want to reproduce the results for the bias prevalence analysis with hypothesis bias (experiment results described in Figure 1b in the paper).
+<br />The bias prevalence analysis in the hypothesis bias setting includes 5 setups (each with different bias prevalence).
+<br />Therefore `natural_bias/reproduce/experiments/hypothesis_bias/snli/bias_prevalence_analysis` has 6 subdirectories - 5 for the run_commands with the different ratios (subdirs `ratio{1..5}`) and a testing directory with the testing commands.
-So, to train the models run the file "natural_bias/reproduce/experiments/hypothesis_bias/snli/bias_prevalence_analysis/ratio{1..5}/run_commands.txt".
+<br /><br />So, *to train the models* run the file `natural_bias/reproduce/experiments/hypothesis_bias/snli/bias_prevalence_analysis/ratio{1..5}/run_commands.txt`.
-To evaluate the models run "natural_bias/reproduce/experiments/hypothesis_bias/snli/bias_prevalence_analysis/testing/run_commands.txt".
+<br />*To evaluate the models* run `natural_bias/reproduce/experiments/hypothesis_bias/snli/bias_prevalence_analysis/testing/run_commands.txt`.
-**Notes:**
-1. Before training the models, change the --outdir flag in the "run_commands.txt" files as you see fit.
+<br />Then, from the `natural_bias/reproduce` directory, run the `natural_bias/reproduce/reproduce_results.py` file *to produce the relevant figure* (comment out all the unecessary figures and tables).

-2. Before testing the models update the directories in the "run_commands.txt" file accordingly.
-See documentation of the relevant test function in "main.py" for details on each flag.
+  **Important Note:**   Before testing the models update the directories in the `run_commands.txt` file accordingly, i.e., replace `/home/yanadr/irm_for_nli_submission/` with the path to your root directory.